ckan/ckan/doc/maintaining/cli.rst

- ckan search-index check                  - checks for datasets not indexed ckan search-index show DATASET_NAME      - shows index of a dataset ckan search-index clear [DATASET_NAME]   - clears the search index for the provided dataset or for the whole ckan instance
+ ckan search-index check                  - checks for datasets not indexed ckan search-index show DATASET_NAME      - shows index of a dataset ckan search-index clear [DATASET_NAME]   - clears the search index for the provided dataset or for the whole ckan instance ckan search-index clear-orphans          - clears orphaned packages from the search index

 sysadmin: Give sysadmin rights